 Apply full throttle and activate the chain brake by tilting your left wrist forward onto the front hand guard.
 Do not let go of the front handle.
 The chain should stop immediately.

-Throttle lockout
+Throttle trigger lockout

-Make sure the throttle control is locked at the idle setting when the throttle lockout is released.
+Make sure that the throttle trigger is locked at idle setting when the throttle trigger lockout is released.

 Press the throttle lockout and make sure it returns to its original position when you release it.